marteinn/Skeppa/README.md

 First off, head to your project and install skeppa: `pip install skeppa`.

 Time to setup deployment instructions.
-This simple example below will try to build a image called app, push to registry, then deploy on remote machine using the docker-compose file `docker-compose-prod.yml`
+This simple example below will try to build a image called app, push to registry, then deploy on remote machine using the docker-compose file.

 1. `touch skeppa.yaml`
 2. In your skeppa.yaml, add the following: